This post may contain affiliate links. Please read our disclosure policy.

 How to Make Nacho Cheese

-To get the desired consistency, you can add ¼ cup grated cheddar or Monterey Jack cheese and a bit more milk.
-Do not use pre shredded cheese as it is coated to keep it from being sticky.
+Consistency.
+If too runny, add an extra ¼ cup of shredded cheddar cheese and a bit more evaporated milk.
+Do not use pre-shredded cheese as it is coated to keep it from being sticky and inhibits its ability to melt.

+Texture.
 There may be several reasons that the texture of the sauce doesn’t turn out.
-Here are a couple common mistakes:
+Here are a few common mistakes:

 - It was heated too quickly and or cooked for too long.

-- Keep the nacho cheese warm, otherwise it may begin to harden and solidify.
+- Keep the Nacho Cheese warm, or it may begin to harden and solidify.

-STORE leftover nacho cheese in the fridge in an airtight container for 4-5 days.
+STORE.
+Keep leftover Nacho Cheese in an airtight container in the fridge for 4-5 days.
 Reheat in a saucepan over low heat.
+Add in a bit of water or milk to help smooth out the sauce as it reheats.

 For more dips and sauces, check out: